 Help Keep USF Safe.
 Screen your health daily and submit a self-report when any of the following apply:

 - You have a pending COVID-19 test (this does not include regular, routine testing for a job, internship or sport)

 - You receive a positive COVID-19 test result

-- You have been tested for COVID-19
+- You have been in contact with someone who has tested positive for COVID-19*

 A COVID-19 vaccine is not a requirement at USF for the 2021-2022 school year, but vaccination is the leading prevention strategy to protect individuals from COVID-19 disease and end the COVID-19 pandemic.
 As the number of vaccinated individuals increases in our community, the likelihood of severe illness and the risk of spreading the virus that causes COVID-19 decreases.
 It also means less time an individual will need to miss class or other campus activities due to time spent in quarantine if exposed to COVID-19.

 Please report if you have been vaccinated for COVID-19.

 We ask that students please keep us informed of their status by reporting the dates of their vaccination(s) by filling out the proof of vaccination form and submitting a picture of their vaccination record.

 In order to access this form, sign-in to your USF Office account.

 Username: MyUSF@usiouxfalls.edu (please note the username is not your whole email address) for example firstname.lastname@example.org